-In the past we found vinegar to be a safe and effective cleaner, however we currently use Lysol, bleach, hydrogen peroxide and other cleaning products to sanitize bathrooms, kitchens, tables, door handles, all eating areas, nap mats, shelves, and class manipulatives.
+In the past we found vinegar to be a safe and effective cleaner, however we currently use Lysol, bleach, hydrogen peroxide, alcohol and other cleaning products to sanitize bathrooms, kitchens, tables, door handles, all eating areas, nap mats, shelves, and class manipulatives.
 All towels are laundered three times a week, mats and carpets laundered biweekly and sheets laundered

-The Work Exchange Program (in class volunteers), field trips, kids night out, interns, volunteers, tours, etc....
+The Work Exchange Program (in class volunteers), field trips, kids night out, interns, volunteers, etc....

 Nap time includes hand washing and toileting for each student.
 Blankets and sheets go home each Friday to be laundered.

 Help your child continue hand washing at home.
-Talking about the importance of social distancing, will help students understand seeing others in masks and gloves.
-The practice of reliance allowing your child to care for their self-care empowers their sense of belonging.
+Talking about the importance of social distancing, will help students understand seeing others in masks and gloves and distancing.
+The practice of self-reliance allows your child to care for their self and empowers their sense of belonging.
 If you or a family member travel out of the country, notify the school and quarantine appropriately before returning to school.

 For more Information